meninadosoftware/meninadosoftware/README.md

 I'm a software developer with a passion for technology and innovation.
 I have experience in several programming languages and technologies, and I'm always looking for new challenges and opportunities to learn and grow.

+## 🔍 About Me

+- 🎓 Graduated in Computer Engineering from Uninter (2022).
+- 📚 Technical computer course completed in 2015.
+- 🌍I study 10 languages, always looking for a fusion between technology and intercultural communication.
+- 🚀I have about 6 years' experience in systems development, with a focus on web application development projects.

 ## 📈 GitHub statistics

 ![Estatísticas do GitHub](https://github-readme-stats.vercel.app/api?username=meninadosoftware&show_icons=true&theme=radical)